Holyhead Breakwater: Construction

 A broad gauge railway was used to carry more than seven million tonnes of stone from the quarries on Holyhead Mountain to the working areas.
 The line eventually reached 1.48 mi in length.
 In 1913 it was finally converted to standard gauge when a new engine was required, as the mid-1800s original had worn out.
 A locomotive with a plate inscribed "J. & C. Rigby, Holyhead Harbour Works, 1861" worked on the 7 ft 0¼ in Ponta Delgada harbour railway until 1973.
 After a further transition to diesel traction (using the British Rail Class 01, the lightest standard-gauge shunters ever used on the British railways), the line continued in service for breakwater maintenance purposes until the 1980s when it finally ceased operations and maintenance duties were taken over by various road and all-terrain vehicles.

-The breakwater, which took 28 years to complete, was officially opened on 19 August 1873 by Albert Edward, Prince of Wales.

 Since November 2014, concrete blocks have been placed at the entrance to block traffic.
 However, the breakwater is still accessible to walkers.